 The trauma and devastation was summed up by the head teacher,

 ” The first reaction is shock and numbness, followed by total disbelief and then realisation that 25 years of resources had gone.
-All the carefully collected photographs, booklets and artifacts from all over Europe had gone, all the paperwork for the administration of public examinations had gone, and all the school text books and personal belongings had gone.”
+All the carefully collected photographs, booklets and artefacts from all over Europe had gone, all the paperwork for the administration of public examinations had gone, and all the school text books and personal belongings had gone.”

 The timing of the fire was particularly unfortunate, since Year 9 SATS were to be held later in the week and GCSE examinations were due to begin within a month.
 Heads of subjects had to contact Examination Boards to discuss what arrangements could be made for loss of coursework and pupils revision material.